Azure/rhel-jboss-templates/.github/ci/README.md

 # CI Validation Configuration

 This directory contains JSON configuration files that define validation scenarios for the CI workflow orchestrator.
+The validation system uses a reusable GitHub Action located at `.github/actions/ci/action.yml` to execute these plans.

+## System Architecture

+The CI validation system consists of:

+1. **Validation Plan Files** (this directory): JSON files defining what to test
+2. **CI Action** (`/.github/actions/ci/action.yml`): Reusable composite action that executes the plans
+3. **CI Workflows** (`/.github/workflows/ci-validation-*.yaml`): Workflows that trigger the action with specific plans
+4. **Target Workflows** (`/.github/workflows/validate-*.yaml`): The actual validation workflows that get executed

 ## Configuration Structure